 But I find myself a little caught up on our holiday coverage.
 And I have a feeling that a lot of you will be making plans to visit the parks next year for the holidays.

 Since it’s always good to plan a Disney vacation, you can use this guide to get an idea of what to expect at Epcot’s Festival of the Holidays.
-Every year, these festivals offer some nuances, but overall, they are mostly the same.
+These festivals offer some nuances every year, but overall, they are mostly the same.

 So with those thoughts in mind, we’ll take a look at the Festival of the Holidays kitchens, menus, and entertainment offerings.